Zeikin de Katta Hon: Volumes

+Drama

+A live-action television drama adaptation was announced on February 28, 2026.
+The series is directed by Hiroyuki Muramatsu and Tomoki Sakanashi, with Riko Sakaguchi writing the scripts and Kei Yoshikawa composing the music.
+It premiered on NHK General TV's Yoru Dra (Evening Drama) programming block on August 24, 2026, and will run for 32 episodes.

+Anime

+An anime television series adaptation was also announced on February 28, 2026.

 Reception

 The manga was nominated for the sixth Takao Saito Award in 2022.
 The series ranked 49th on the 2022 "Book of the Year" list by Da Vinci magazine; it ranked tenth on the 2023 list.
 It ranked ninth in the Nationwide Bookstore Employees' Recommended Comics of 2023.